SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.

-REPP allows for a stateless server implementation, no session data is stored on the EPP server.
+REPP allows for a stateless server implementation, no session data is maintained on the EPP server, this allows for a better scalable EPP service.
-Each request from a client to the server MUST contain all of the information necessary for the server to process the request.

 {mainmatter}